-How Does Your Restaurant Capture Customer Feedback?
+How Your Restaurant Can Capture Customer Feedback

 Are you listening to what your customers are saying?